FilipeAlcaide04/Swift_IDE_Windows_2024/README.md

 Start coding, compiling, and running your Swift or C/C++ files!

-# Swift for Windows is designed to streamline your workflow and bring efficient Swift and C/C++ development to the Windows platform.
+Swift for Windows is designed to streamline your workflow and bring efficient Swift and C/C++ development to the Windows platform.
 Enjoy coding! 🎉
+Thank you for your time :)